Sailor Moon (character): Portrayals in media

 In DIC Entertainment's English dub of Sailor Moon (produced in association with Optimum Productions), Sailor Moon was voiced by Tracey Moore for the first 14 episodes (edited down to 11) after which Terri Hawkes took over as the voice for the remaining episodes of the DiC produced dub, as well as Pioneer's dub for the three films, though Moore would return to voice the character in two more episodes later on in the first season.
 Linda Ballantyne was the voice of Sailor Moon in Cloverway's dub of episodes 83–159 of Sailor Moon (produced in association with Optimum Productions).
 When Ballantyne first recorded the series, Ballantyne attempted to emulate Hawkes, but soon found it difficult to perform.
 She wanted the character to "have a lot more fun and just be a goofy teenager."
 Ballantyne cited her performance as "just more flighty....
 Until of course the world needed to be saved."
 American singer Jennifer Cihi provided the English vocals for the character's songs in the first English adaptation.
 Stephanie Sheh provides the voice in Viz Media's dub of the entire original Sailor Moon series (produced in association with Studiopolis), and also Sailor Moon Crystal.

-In the stage musicals, Usagi has been played by 16 actresses: Anza Ohyama, Fumina Hara, Miyuki Kanbe (who played the character with a "cute and high voice"), Marina Kuroki, Satomi Ōkubo, Hotaru Nomoto, Sayuri Inoue, Mizuki Yamashita, Shiori Kubo, Kanae Yumemiya, Natsuki Koga, Tomomi Kasai, Riko Takanaka, Nagi Inoue, Satsuki Sugawara and Yui Yokoyama.
+In the stage musicals, Usagi has been played by 16 actresses: Anza Ohyama, Fumina Hara, Miyuki Kanbe (who played the character with a "cute and high voice"), Marina Kuroki, Satomi Ōkubo, Hotaru Nomoto, Sayuri Inoue, Mizuki Yamashita, Shiori Kubo, Kanae Yumemiya, Natsuki Koga, Tomomi Kasai, Riko Tanaka, Nagi Inoue, Satsuki Sugawara and Yui Yokoyama.
 In the SuperS Musicals, Sanae Kimura, who played Sailor Uranus, provided the voice of Neo-Queen Serenity during Over the Moon, a duet between Sailor Moon and Neo-Queen Serenity.
 A third, unknown person, was on stage in Serenity's costume while both Sailor Moon and Uranus were onstage.
 Uncredited body doubles are common in the musicals to allow the character to appear to transform instantly.

 In Pretty Guardian Sailor Moon, Usagi was portrayed by Miyuu Sawai.

 In Sailor Moon Cosmos, Sailor Cosmos is voiced by Keiko Kitagawa.
 In the musicals, Sailor Cosmos is portrayed by Satomi Okubo, who had also portrayed Usagi from 2013 to 2015.